slackjeff/journalNet/docs/debian_ubuntu_mint_README.md

 To change your journal IP address edit the file: sudo nano /etc/xinetd.d/journalnet
 Then reload xinetd: sudo service xinetd restart

-The default port is tcp 2826 and the service port could be changed in /etc/services and in the top of the ./journal client.
+The default port is tcp 2826.
+The service port could be changed at the end of /etc/services file and the top of the ./journal client.